 • Literacy Mid-South launched a campaign to put more books in the hands of underserved children across the Mid-South; began sponsoring a Mid-South Book Festival; initiated a workplace literacy program; and sponsored a city-wide reading campaign for all ages.

 Dean resigned as executive director in June 2016.
 Knox Shelton, who previously served LMS as community relations manager, was named interim and then to the post of executive director in January 2017.

-Through the Read Memphis Project, Literacy Mid-South is working collaboratively with other education-focused organizations to create new or improve existing community-based literacy centers (6th grade reading or below) and English as a Second Language (ESL) centers throughout the Mid-South.
-Major program areas are literacy, pre-GED, and ESL training.
+Through the Read Memphis Project, Literacy Mid-South is working collaboratively with other education-focused organizations to create new or improve existing community-based literacy centers (6th grade reading or below) and English Language Learning (ELL) centers throughout the Mid-South.
+Major program areas are literacy, pre-High School Equivalency, and ELL training.

-Literacy Mid-South is a core partner in Read901, a city-wide initiative focused on grade-level reading by the end of third grade.
-As convener of the Third Grade Reading Collaborative Action Network, Literacy Mid-South is working on a number of fronts across Shelby County to support out-of-school learning, including programs to mitigate summer learning loss, improve school attendance, and foster family engagement in learning.
+Literacy Mid-South's out-of-school time support is a city-wide initiative focused on grade-level reading by the end of third grade.
+As convener of the LMS Out-of-School Time Network, Literacy Mid-South is working on a number of fronts across Shelby County to support nonprofit partners with existing out-of-school programming provide high quality literacy interventions to elementary students.

 Literacy remains a stubborn problem in the Mid-South.
 Today, one in seven adults in Shelby County are functionally illiterate.
 Three out of four Shelby County third graders read below grade level.
 Literacy Mid-South and its predecessor, the Memphis Literacy Council, can point to thousands of success stories as the organization nears its half-century anniversary.
 But work must continue toward the goal that LMS has always been striving to reach: 100% literacy for all the adults, children, parents, employees, and citizens of the Mid-South.